-Advice from my six year old girl on laughter
+Advice from my six year old girl on laughter:

 "laftr is the best metisin to mak you hapy!"

-Normally, when we hear that something is contagious, we run the other direction.
+Normally, when we hear that something is contagious, we run the other direction!
 But there is one thing that is contagious in life that most of us happily welcome and that is: laughter.
 Usually, when we see someone laughing, it is difficult to resist the urge to start laughing ourselves.
-Especially when a little child starts cracking up-the sound of their honest and happy laughter ignites joy inside us and before we know it we are cracking up with them.
+Especially when a little child starts cracking up-the sound of their honest and happy laughter ignites joy inside us, and before we know it we are cracking up with them.
 I love hearing the sound of my little girl laughing-it's like the heavens are singing and everything in that moment is pure bliss!
 The great thing is when she starts laughing, I start laughing with her and everything in that moment is good.
 Laughter is not only contagious but it brings people together.

 As we shared in our first blog, laughter has been proven to relax our bodies, boost the immune system and help relationships last longer.
 Laughter helps us not be so hard on ourselves, to take things less seriously, and retain the ability to enjoy life.
 I've learned that laughter also gives us the opportunity to see a situation from a different perspective and go deeper to realize that maybe some of the stress we are feeling from that situation is self-made.

-Here's my top ten suggestions for adding more laughter into your life:
+Here are my top ten suggestions for adding more laughter into your life:

 Set aside time for a funny movie as a family.
 This may seem obvious but children really appreciate this as it becomes a kind of bonding for them when the whole family gets to laugh together.

 Take turns with your kids pretending to be different cartoon characters.

 Come up with funny "what if's" that you can laugh at with your kids.

 Practice good old fashioned knock-knock jokes on each other.